 Kate Sessions Commitment recommended trees

-City Farmers Nursery at 3110 Euclid Avenue has served San Diego since 1972, and offers several high-quality fruit trees with the Kate Sessions Commitment logo proudly displayed.
+City Farmers Nursery at 3110 Euclid Avenue has served San Diego since 1972, and offers high quality fruit trees and some ornamental shade trees.
 Call 619-284-6358 for availability and curbside pickup.

 Kate Sessions Commitment recommends the following local nurseries:

-- Walter Andersen – San Diego – all types of trees
+- Walter Andersen – San Diego Old Town- all types of trees (see inventory above)

 - City Farmers Nursery – City Heights – all types of trees